iPhone HEIC Photos to WordPress: What Actually Works in 2026

 The conversion happens on-device and takes a fraction of a second per photo.
 You don't see it.
 You don't configure it.
 You select your photos, tap upload, and JPEG files appear in your Media Library with thumbnails, previews, and everything working correctly.

 Is this the "right" approach?
 Depends on what you care about.
 If you want the absolute smallest file size, uploading native HEIC to a server that supports it is technically better.
 If you want something that works on every WordPress site without checking server configurations, automatic conversion is the safer bet.
+I compared a handful of competing iOS apps in my best WordPress photo upload apps roundup if you want to see how SnapPress stacks up against alternatives.

 I chose reliability over theoretical optimization.
 In my experience, most WordPress users don't know or care what ImageMagick version their host is running.
 They just want their photos to show up.